agrawal-rohit/pearl-ui/README.md

 Pearl UI is a comprehensive UI library for React Native projects, offering a wide range of features:

-- **Open Source and Free** 🆓: Pearl UI is completely open source and free to use.
+- **Open Source and Free** 🆓: Completely open source and free to use.
 - **Universal Compatibility** 🌐: Write once and run on both iOS and Android platforms, thanks to the power of [Expo](https://docs.expo.dev/) and [React Native](https://reactnative.dev/).
-- **Rich Component Library** 📚: Over 15 built-in components are available, with the flexibility to create custom components as needed.
+- **Rich Component Library** 📚: Growing library of built-in components with the flexibility to create custom components as needed.
-- **Theming Control** 🎨: Full control over the theme allows for a highly customizable UI.
+- **Theming Control** 🎨: Full control over the theme for a highly customizable UI.
 - **Animation Support** 🎬: Out-of-the-box support for animations using [Moti](https://moti.fyi/).
-- **Dark Mode** 🌙: Dark mode is supported out-of-the-box, making it easy to cater to user preferences.
+- **Dark Mode** 🌙: Dark mode support out-of-the-box, to make it easy to cater to user preferences.
-- **Responsive Design** 📱: Support for responsive design using breakpoints ensures your UI looks great on any device.
+- **Responsive Design** 📱: Support for responsive design using breakpoints to ensure your application looks great on any device.
 - **Fast Development** ⚡: Speed up your development process with [style props](https://docs.pearl-ui.dev/docs/core-features/style-props).
-- **Accessibility** ♿: Pearl UI is accessible by default, adhering to official Android and Apple guidelines.
+- **Accessibility** ♿: Accessible by default, adhering to official Android and Apple guidelines.
-- **Strong Typescript Support** 🦾: Typescript is fully supported, ensuring type safety and enhancing developer productivity.
+- **Fully Typed** 🦾: Completely types using Typescript to ensure type safety and enhancing developer productivity.
-- **Powerful API** 💪: A powerful API is available for creating custom components, providing flexibility and control.
+- **Powerful API** 💪: Powerful API for creating custom components, providing flexibility and control.

 ## Installation